dikeckaan/BSOD/README.md

 # BSOD
 Get blue screen of Windows
-Hi this codo kills your pc for joke :D if you put this file in "C:\Users\"USERNAME"\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup" or windows+r shell:startup you will get every time blue screen
+Hi this code kills your pc for joke :D if you put this file in "C:\Users\"USERNAME"\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup" or windows+r shell:startup you will get every time blue screen